Purpose of Enablers:

 Enablers on pfSense via Firewall Rules:

-Enablers are rapidly-changing firewall rules which are executed dynamically on a per Rule Set basis.
-As such, they do not apply by default to all devices on a given interface/subnet, but only to devices assigned to Rule Sets where such an enabler is turned on.
+Enablers are rapidly-changing firewall rules which are executed dynamically on a per Policy basis.
+As such, they do not apply by default to all devices on a given interface/subnet, but only to devices assigned to Policies where such an enabler is turned on.
 On FreeBSD-based operating systems, this needs to be specified in kernel (pf), and, as a result, is not a scalable solution to do with a large amount of enablers.

 Comparatively on Linux, NFQUEUE allows the decision-making process to be moved to user space and is therefore scalable to thousands of firewall rule changes per minute without impacting the overall performance.
 For this reason, Enablers are available on Adam products on the dashboard user interface, but only for Linux-based gateways, including ASUS router, ClearOS 7 and later, Ubiquiti USG (Unified Security Gateway).